jayanth922/RecipeTool/README.md

 # Recipe Recommender App

 This application allows users to add, search, and view recipes based on ingredients and dietary preferences.
-It's designed to make finding your next cooking inspiration easier and more accessible.

 ## Features